SkriptyRobert/Brose-Interview-Demo/README.md

 #Short Desription

-A simple web application builded in React that demonstrates containerized service deployment using Ansible, which sets up Podman, systemd, firewall, and SELinux, Haproxy.
+A simple web application builded in React that demonstrates containerized service deployment using Ansible, which sets up Podman, Docker, systemd, firewall, and SELinux, Haproxy.
 The application is hosted in a Podman container, running under a non-root user with automatic start-up on system boot.
 The setup includes a load balancer and multi-server configuration for High availability, with a PostgreSQL database for storing user data whats also run in container.

 #OCI Compatibility